-I started training as a birth mentor and doula in 2003 and have since supported many hundreds of families in achieving healthy happy pregnancies with the birth experience they are hoping for.
-In 2006 I became a la leche league breastfeeding counsellor and in 2014 I trained as a placenta encapsulator.
-My experience and training makes me one of Dublin’s most experienced trusted and established doulas and birth mentors.
+I started training as a childbirth educator mentor and doula in 2003 and have since supported many hundreds of families in achieving healthy happy pregnancies with the birth experience they are hoping for.
+In 2006 I was accredited as a La Leche League breastfeeding counsellor and in 2014 I trained as a placenta specialist.
+My experience and training makes me Dublin’s most experienced trusted and established doula, childbirth educator and mentor.

 I also work in a voluntary capacity as a birth advocate.
 In my role as the Chair of the Association for Improvements in the Maternity Services (AIMSIreland), I represent the service user experience at various HSE and Department of Health Committees.
-Most recently I was invited by the then Minister of Health Leo Varadkar the only service user organisation representative on the National Maternity Strategy Steering Committee and also by HIQA onto the advisory panel for the newly released National Maternity Standards for Better Safer Maternity Care in Ireland.
-I also sit on a variety of committees at my three local maternity units as well as having an involvement in supporting the independent home birth midwives in Ireland providing a homebirth service.
+I was invited by the then Minister of Health Leo Varadkar the only service user organisation representative on the National Maternity Strategy Steering Committee and also by HIQA onto the advisory panel for the newly released National Maternity Standards for Better Safer Maternity Care in Ireland.
+I was also the service user representative on The Specialist Perinatal Mental Health Strategy.
+In 2020 my main focus has been representing service users on the National Maternity Care Experience Survey with HIQA and the new Baby Friendly Standards Committee.
+I also sit on a variety of committees at my three local maternity units as well as having an involvement in supporting the independent home birth midwives in Ireland providing a home birth service.

 I enjoy public speaking and am a regular contributor to the spoken media primarily on the topics of maternal health, maternity care and birth.
 I also lecture to healthcare students at undergraduate and masters level in various universities and I am a frequent speaker at parenting conferences and birth conferences.
-Most recently, I was asked by the first lady to speak at the celebration of national breastfeeding week at the Aras.
+Most recently, I was asked by the president’s wife Sabina Higgins to speak at the celebration of national breastfeeding week at the Aras.
 You can listen to some of my interviews and presentations here:

 2016: Newstalk National Radio: National Maternity Strategy